dipoahmed018/SimpleAdmin/README.md

 First create a .env file at the project root directory and copy all text from .env.example file, Here You can edit your server configuration example. your MYSQL server credentials.

-Open A terminan to the project directory And run
+Open A terminal to the project root directory And run

 1. composer install
 2. npm install